nadamfd/Portfolio-nada/README.md

 # This project involves:
 - **Data Wrangling**: Using Python, I gathered and cleaned the data, wrangled large datasets, and normalized data structures.
 - **Data Analysis and Exploration**: I used SQL and excel/spreadsheet to analyze data.
-I employed visualization tools like [Power BI/Tableau] and statistical techniques like regression and correlation to uncover key insights and trends within the data.
+I employed visualization tools like [Power BI/Tableau/Looker Studio] and statistical techniques like regression and correlation to uncover key insights and trends within the data.
 - **Storytelling and Communication**: I translated my findings into actionable business recommendations by creating [reports/dashboards/presentations] for stakeholders.

 # Key Skills and Technologies: